OneCDOnly/sherpa/README.md

 cd /share/Public
 ```

-3) Download the installer script and make it executable (you'll only have to do this once):
+3) Download the installer script and make it executable (you'll only need to do this once):

 ```
 curl -skLO https://git.io/sherpa.sh && chmod +x sherpa.sh